What are the different parts of a road bike?

 The bottom bracket and headset are the two points on the frame where you will find bearings.
 The bottom bracket is where the part known as the crankset will be fitted.
 This is the component that your pedals are fitted to and that drives the chain.

 Metal guides known as cups hold the bearings in place.
 These are fitted into the frame here to allow the crankset to move freely.
 The headset works in a very similar manner to the bottom bracket.
-Cups with bearings in place are fitted into the head tube and will hold the forks in place and allow them to move freely
+Cups with bearings in place are fitted into the head tube and will hold the forks in place and allow them to move freely.

 Wheels

-Wheels are often the first components a rider will upgrade when purchasing a new bike.
-Rotational weight makes a huge difference when accelerating, while ‘deep section’ wheels (meaning wheels with deep rims) offer the aerodynamic benefits.
 Cheaper ‘box section’ wheels with shallow rims, more spokes in the wheel and a heavier weight penalty are often used through winter months by riders who would prefer to save their expensive wheels for the warmer weather.

-Road bikes typically use narrow rims of around a 17mm internal width, with all but the smallest riders using wheels with a 700c diameter.
 Spokes are fitted with nipples, which are easily twistable bolts that attach them to the rim of the wheel to tension them correctly.
-Spokes are laced to hubs that feature a freewheel, which will be specific to a particular ‘groupset’ such as Shimano.
+Spokes are laced to hubs that feature a freehub, which will be specific to a particular ‘groupset’ such as Shimano.

 A hub is the component at the centre of your wheel.
 These have bearings inside them to allow them to spin freely.
 The spokes are not being pressed into the hub, but rather the hub acts as an anchor for the spokes to apply tension between the hub and the rim.

-The freewheel is the device in a road bike hub which allows a rider to freewheel.
-When you pedal, switch-like levers engage into grooves within the freewheel, allowing your power to turn the wheel.
-When you stop pedalling, these levers will move in the other direction and will be flicking up and down over and into the grooves of the freewheel, which is what causes the familiar clicking noise when you freewheel.
+When you stop pedalling, these levers will move in the other direction and will be flicking up and down over and into the grooves of the freewheel.
+This is what causes the familiar clicking noise when you freewheel.

 Drivetrain